0 reviews |

 We’ll need a removable mesh screen insert for each dehydrator tray.

-We will use the removable mesh screen inserts on our Nesco FD-61 and Nesco FD-75A food dehydrators.
-They have over 2700 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
-Check them out here. remove this line.
+For today’s dehydrator project, we are using the Nesco Clean-A-Screen removable mesh screen inserts for sticky fruits and small food items that we are dehydrating today.
+They have over 2500 customer reviews with an average rating of 4.7 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 Nesco Clean-A-Screens are removable and flexible mesh screen inserts with a distinct top and a bottom side.
 If you had a high-powered microscope, you would see the individual strands in the mesh screens have a triangle shape.
 The bottom side of the screen feels smooth.
 The top of the screen has a triangle point and feels rough as you rub your fingers across the mesh.